- Backoffice’s functions

 - from your dashboard you can see:

-- some feedbacks about your push notifications, and the average time taken by your server to build the zip file of the source code of the app or the APK.
+- some feedbacks about your push notifications, and the average time taken by your server to build the zip file of the app’s source code or the APK.

-It answers to these questions: Are you using the right PHP version?
-Does Java and the Android SDK are installed on your server (only for commercial editions to build the APKs files automatically)?
-Does the PHP SQLite 3 is loaded (to generate the analytics)?
+It answers to these questions: Are you using the correct PHP version ?
+Are Java and the Android SDK installed on your server (only for commercial editions to build the APK automatically) ?
+Does the PHP SQLite 3 is loaded (to generate the analytics) ?

-Here you can clear all, it has absolutely no impact on the functionning of Siberian CMS:
+Here you can clear all, it has absolutely no impact on the functioning of Siberian CMS:

 - “Log” is the folder which contains the error log files that are generated when there is an error in your system.
 You can clear that unless you have some errors and you want to use the logs to resolve them.